svetly-todorov/MemMachine/README.md

     and terminology, ensuring perfect consistency across all documentation.

 We're excited to see what you're working on.
-Join the [Discord Server](https://discord.gg/usydANvKqD) and drop a shout out to your project in the **showcase** channel.
+Join the [Discord Server](https://discord.gg/usydANvKqD) and drop a shout-out to your project in the **showcase** channel.

 ## Quick Start